caixuguang123/learngit/readme.txt

-git is a not  version control system. git is free software git is so awesome for all
+git is a not  version control system. git is free software git is so awesome for all person